On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 In the special situation when $(\Gamma_n)$ is a chain of normal subgroups with trivial intersection in some fixed cocompact lattice $\Gamma\le G$, Corollary \ref{thm1bis} is the classical theorem of DeGeorge and Wallach \cite{DeGeorgeWallach}.
 In that very same situation Theorem \ref{thm1} is due to Delorme \cite{Delorme}.
 Since the pioneering work of DeGeorge and Wallach, `limit formulas' have been the subject of extensive studies.
 Two main directions of improvement have been considered.

-The first direction is concerned with the extension of the theorems of DeGeorge-Wallach and Delorme to non-uniform lattices.
-In the case of the DeGeorge-Wallach theorem we refer to \cite{DeGeorge,BarbaschMoscovici,Clozel,RohlfsSpeh,Savin}.
-Note that these works were motivated by a question of Kazhdan \cite{Kazhdan} pertaining to his work on the field of definition of arithmetic varieties.
+The first direction is concerned with the extension of the theorems of DeGeorge--Wallach and Delorme to non-uniform lattices.
+In the case of the DeGeorge--Wallach theorem we refer to \cite{DeGeorge,BarbaschMoscovici,Clozel,RohlfsSpeh,Savin}.
+Note that these works were partially motivated by a question of Kazhdan \cite{Kazhdan} pertaining to his work on the field of definition of arithmetic varieties.
 The limit multiplicity problem for the entire unitary dual has been solved for the standard congruence subgroups of $\SL_2 (\Z)$ by Sarnak in \cite{Sarnak} (see also \cite{Iwaniec1,DeitmarHoffman}) but is still open in general.
 A partial result for certain normal towers of congruence arithmetic lattices defined by groups of $\Q$-rank one has been shown in \cite{DeitmarHoffman}.
-Very recently important progress have been made by Finis, Lapid and M\"uller \cite{FLM} who can deal with groups of unbounded rank.
+Very recently important progress have been made by Finis, Lapid and M\"uller \cite{FLM} who can deal with groups of arbitrary rank.
 In these works the authors usually deal with towers of normal subgroups.

-A second direction is to extend the theorems of DeGeorge-Wallach and Delorme to more general sequences of (uniform) lattices.
-This has been addressed in some of the above mentioned works for certain (non principal) congruence subgroups of a fixed lattice, such as $\Gamma_0 (N)$, see also \cite{Iwaniec2} for another example.
+A second direction is to extend the theorems of DeGeorge--Wallach and Delorme to more general sequences of (uniform) lattices.
+This has been addressed in some of the above mentioned works for certain (non-principal) congruence subgroups of a fixed lattice, such as $\Gamma_0 (N)$, see also \cite{Iwaniec2} for another example.
 Theorem \ref{thm1} is the first example where one can deal with sequences of non-commensurable lattices.

 The classical theorem of DeGeorge and Wallach implies a corresponding statement on the approximation of $L^2$-Betti numbers by normalized Betti numbers of finite covers (see also Donnelly \cite{Donnellytowers}).
 Theorem \ref{thm1} implies the following uniform version of it.